joshHug/LeidenITP/assignments/assignment3.md

 If your program consists of multiple files, then compress these into a `.zip` file with the same naming scheme: `123456_3.zip`.
 Please make sure to **not** include your `venv` folder if you do this.
 Your submission should not be larger than 50kB.

-Next, upload your `.py` or `.zip` file on [Brightspace](https://brightspace.universiteitleiden.nl/d2l/home/240322) under "Assignments" > Assignment 3 - ... .
+Next, upload your `.py` or `.zip` file on [Brightspace](https://brightspace.universiteitleiden.nl/d2l/home/240322) under "Assignments" > Assignment 3 - word n-gram & generating text.